RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-xbox.md

-# Playstation Controllers
+# Xbox Controllers

 **Note these inputs are part of the upcomming 0.8b update.**

 Steam Input have support for the following controllers:

-## Playstation 3
-* The Dualshock 3
-* The Sixaxis

-## Playstation 4
-* The Dualshock 4 v1
-* The Dualshock 4 v2

-## Playstation 5
+## Xbox 360
-* The DualSense
+- Xbox 360 Controller

+## Xbox One / S / X
+- Xbox One
+- Xbox Series S and X

+The One / S / X controller registers as the same in Steam Input.
+Only a few minor changes where made between the generations.

 ### What are the Official profiles called?

-- Playstation 3: `RetroDECK: Official Layout - PS3`
-- Playstation 4: `RetroDECK: Official Layout - PS4`
+- Xbox 360: `RetroDECK: Official Layout - Xbox 360`
-- Playstation 5: `RetroDECK: Official Layout - PS5`
+- Xbox One / S / X: `RetroDECK: Official Layout -  Xbox One/S/X`

 ## Global Hotkeys: Playstation Button Combos